 Anatomy

-A modal interrupts the page.
-That means it has to win a few fights.
+A modal interrupts the page, so it has a few jobs to handle from the start.

-It needs its own layer.
-It needs clear entry and exit points.
-It needs to stop the page from scrolling behind it.
-It needs focus to stay inside the dialog while the dialog is open.
+It needs its own layer, clear ways to open and close, a way to stop the page from scrolling behind it, and focus that stays inside the dialog while it is open.

 Trigger and state